fastlane/fastlane/Advanced.md

 Once initialized, the Fastlane platform will take care to create some useful resources for you like the `Appfile`.

-The `Appfile` stores useful information that are used across all Fastlane tools like your *Apple ID* or the application *Bundle Identifier*, to deploy your lanes faster and tailored on your project and needs.
+The `Appfile` stores useful information that are used across all Fastlane tools like your *Apple ID* or the application *Bundle Identifier*, to deploy your lanes faster and tailored on your project needs.

 #### Configure the `Appfile`